Civil War Camp

 In the 20th century, Summers County experienced both prosperity and challenges.
 The construction of the Bluestone Dam in the 1940s brought economic benefits, including an increase in tourism and recreation opportunities.
 However, the decline of the coal industry and the depopulation of rural areas posed significant challenges to the county's economy.
 Today, Summers County continues to preserve its historical heritage while embracing opportunities for growth and development.

-This timeline provides a concise overview of the key events in the history of Summers County, West Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Summers County, West Virginia.

 • 1831 - Summers County is established from parts of Greenbrier, Fayette, Kanawha, and Monroe counties.